 My bid for a property was accepted at auction in Stoke Poges.
-Conveyancing is necessary.
-What happens now?
+Conveyancing is required.
+What is next?

-Given that you are now exchanged you should appoint a conveyancing lawyer quickly as you will have a tight deadline in which to complete the conveyancing.
-An auction property will ordinarily have an associated auction set of papers.
-This will likely include the copy title deeds, local authority and drainage searches.
-If you have purchased leasehold premises the conveyancing papers may contain a copy of the lease, management information and a sellers leasehold information form and other conveyancing documentation relating to leasehold premises.
-You must pass this on to your appointed conveyancing solicitor at the earliest opportunity.
-Do make sure that you have funds in place to complete the transaction on the set completion date .
+Having to in every practical sense signed on the dotted line you will need to choose a conveyancing solicitor soon as you now have a pending a fixed date to complete the conveyancing.
+All auction property should have a bespoke auction pack.
+This should include most,if not all of the documents that your solicitor requires.
+If you have purchased leasehold premises the auction pack may contain a copy of the lease, management information and a sellers leasehold information form and associated conveyancing paperwork pertinent to leasehold premises.
+You should pass this on to your appointed conveyancing solicitor ASAP.
+You also need to ensure that that you have the requisite funding in order to complete on the on the contractual date .